fireproof-storage/fp-website/posts/llms-txt-for-ai-code-generation-agents.md

   - code
 ---

-TLDR: Copy the content of our [llms.txt](https://use-fireproof.com/llms.txt) file to any code generator to dramatically increase the changes of a working one-shot app, with all the benefits of Fireproof's encrypted live sync.
+TLDR: Copy the content of our [llms-mini.txt](https://use-fireproof.com/llms-mini.txt) file to any code generator to dramatically increase the changes of a working one-shot app, with all the benefits of Fireproof's encrypted live sync.
 You can also use this [Vibe Coding with Fireproof ChatGPT GPT](https://chatgpt.com/g/g-67bd0ebe210081918561667c08662d03-vibe-coding-with-fireproof) which comes preloaded and ready to deliver running apps to your specifications.

+PS: We've noticed that DeepSeek performs better with [llms-mini.txt](https://use-fireproof.com/llms-mini.txt) instead of the full [llms-full.txt](https://use-fireproof.com/llms-full.txt) or the standard [llms.txt](https://use-fireproof.com/llms.txt).

 The `/llms.txt` file is a standardized markdown document that enhances website accessibility for large language models (LLMs).
 It provides a concise, machine-readable overview of a website's content, enabling LLMs to efficiently process relevant information.
 Proposed by Jeremy Howard in September 2024, it complements existing standards like [`robots.txt`](https://www.robotstxt.org/) and [`sitemap.xml`](https://www.sitemaps.org/), focusing on AI reasoning engines.
 The file is typically hosted at `https://example.com/llms.txt` and includes essential website information, documentation links, and resources.
 For more details, visit [llmstxt.org](https://llmstxt.org) or read about its [functionality and benefits](https://www.tryprofound.com/guides/what-is-llms-txt-guide).

-*Below is the content of the [llms-full.txt file for the Fireproof project](https://use-fireproof.com/llms-full.txt).
+*Below is the content of the [llms-mini.txt file for the Fireproof project](https://use-fireproof.com/llms-mini.txt).
 In constrained environments, use the smaller [llms.txt](https://use-fireproof.com/llms.txt) file.
 Learn more about llms.txt at [llmstxt.org](https://llmstxt.org/).*

 # Fireproof browser database API